mdgriffith/elm-style-animation/README.md

 ## Importing Unqualified

-You have option of importing  `Html.Animation` unqualified.
+You have the option of importing  `Html.Animation` unqualified.

 ```elm
 import Html.Animation exposing (..)